I want to inspire

 social change and get people to care about human dignity, I want to educate our youth.
 I want to politicize them.

-Gloria L. Velásquez is a Professor in the Modern Languages and Literatures Department at California Polytechnic State University in San Luis Obispo, California.
+Gloria L. Velásquez is a Professor Emeritus in the World Languages and Cultures Department at California Polytechnic State University in San Luis Obispo, California.

 Venturing into the music world, Velásquez has published the Superwoman Chicana CD, which features poetry and music and a bilingual children’s CD, the Double Bubbleheads.

 Gloria L. Velásquez has received many honors for her writings and achievements such as being featured for Hispanic Heritage Month on KTLA, Channel 5, Los Angeles.
 Velásquez has been included in numerous literary biographies such as Who’s Who Among Hispanic Americans; Something about the Author and Contemporary Authors.
 She has similary been included in Chicano Writers: Second Series, Dictionary of Literary Biography, Latina and Latino Voices in Literature (1997;2003) and the Emmy award-winning anthology, A-Z Latino Writers and Journalists.
 (2007) In 2001, Velásquez was honored by The Texas House of Representatives for her outstanding contributions to literature and in 2004, she was featured in “100